crystallabs/RO4R/README.md

   git clone git://github.com/docelic/RO4R.git

-- In one terminal, start an example server (it exports one Ruby Hash variable and provides main loop):
+- In one terminal, start an example server.
+It will listen on port 4044, export one Ruby Hash variable, and provide the main loop:

   cd RO4R
   ruby -I. examples/srv.rb

-- In another terminal, start an example client (it attaches to the shared Hash, iterates a counter 10000 times, and then prints the benchmark statistics and the contents of the Hash):
+- In another terminal, start an example client.
+It will attach to the server and shared Hash, iterate a counter 10_000 times, and then print the benchmark statistics and the final contents of the Hash:

   cd RO4R
   ruby -I. examples/cli.rb
 ```

 NOTE: when the client program does its job and disconnects, on the server
-side you will see a message you can ignore:
+side you will see the following message which you can safely ignore:

 ```
       #<NoMethodError: undefined method `length' for nil:NilClass>)